*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

-- Another benefit of the 32” screen is that it is easy to see from anywhere in the room.
+- The 32” screen is easy to see from anywhere in the room.
 Many iFit classes are combo-sessions, so there is training on the treadmill combined with plyometric or strength training off the treadmill.
 With the large screen, you can stand to the side or behind the x32i and still easily see and follow the trainer.

 - Reflex Cushioning

 - NordicTrack’s Reflex Cushioning reduces foot impact by more than 40% when compared to outdoor running.
 The built-in “Reflex” feature subtly responds to each footstep to enhance comfort and reduce foot fatigue.
 A composite construction in the deck combined with carefully situated springs provide added flexibility to absorb heel impact while maintaining stability as you push off from the toe.